VihaanMotwani/EduLLM/README.md

 ## 🚀 Getting Started

-Follow these steps to set up and run the project locally.
+Follow these steps in order to set up and run the project locally.

 ### 1. Clone the Repository